Tag Archive | Lake Lure Flowering Bridge

 Purple beautyberry, Callicarpa americana.

 I used to cut back the purple beautyberry (C. dichotoma) in our Maryland garden to only 6″ or 12″.
 Because flowers, and therefore berries, form on new growth, this approach keeps it more manageable in the landscape.
-In fact, delaying the pruning until mid spring (instead of late winter to early spring) will cause it to leaf out a bit later, keeping the plant even shorter and less “wild” looking.
+In fact, delaying the pruning until mid-spring (instead of late winter to early spring) will cause it to leaf out a bit later, keeping the plant even shorter and less “wild” looking.

 Beautyberry is undemanding in a casual mixed border.
 This plant vigorously self-seeds, although birds consume many of the fruits.